AliCYSIQ/myRooms/3-Notes/Bug/API test.md

 able to use the server it self to get access to files (not the only thing that **`SSRF`** can do , check **[[SSRF]]**)

 for example :
-user able to create product and can upload picture to this product and in able update the photo by URI to the photo , in normal `file:///root/pic/product1.png` here you can update it and make it like this `file:///etc/passwd` or any file the server can access
+user able to create product and can upload picture to this product and in able update the photo by **`URI`** to the photo , in normal **`file:///root/pic/product1.png`** here you can update it and make it like this **`file:///etc/passwd`** or any file the server can access

 ### Security Misconfiguration

+any Misconfiguration that can lead vulnerability ,accepts user-controlled input and incorporates it into SQL queries without proper validation, thereby allowing Injection attacks . for example :
+#### Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')